OCTRI KL2 Opportunity

-- Up to 75% of the scholar's salary annually (not to exceed a cap of $75,000 plus OPE) for 2 years.
-It is expected that the scholar's department will provide salary support for scholars with higher salaries.
+- At least 75% of the scholar's salary annually (not to exceed a cap of $75,000 plus OPE) for 2 years.
+It is expected that the scholar's department will provide additional salary support if the overall salary exceeds $100,000.

 - A commitment of 75% FTE to research and career development for 2 years.

 - $25,000 per year in research and travel funds.

 - Tuition-waiver for courses in the Human Investigations Program, including the Master of Clinical Research or Certificate in Human Investigation tracks.
 Courses or conferences outside of this program should be paid from research funds.

 - Participation in OCTRI-supported networking and mentoring activities such as offered by the OCTRI Scholars Program.

 - Access to a multidisciplinary pool of highly qualified mentors through the OCTRI Design Studio, who will guide research projects and career development.

 - Priority support from OCTRI cores and services.